 We thoroughly researched over 100 models before settling on what we felt were the best eleven options available.
 We purchased all eleven and analyzed each one, comparing metrics like cutting, resistance to stains, ease of cleaning, and how knife-friendly they are.
-We also evaluated bigger picture performance characteristics like longevity and versatility.
+We also evaluated bigger-picture performance characteristics like longevity and versatility.

 Ease of Cleaning

-It is a common misconception to think that plastic options are less likely to harbor bacteria and are easier to clean.
+It is common to think that plastic options are less likely to harbor bacteria and are easier to clean.
 Several studies, including the definitive study done by Dr. Cliver at the University of California at Davis and another by the University of Illinois, found the contrary.
 Once plastic options are used in the slightest, they are far more likely to harbor germs than wooden or composite cutting boards.

 Hardwood and Bamboo

 Models with end-grain hard construction are by far the best, as the knife blade can slip in between the fibers without much damage to the board or the knife.
-This is why the two most knife-friendly models we tested were the Sonder Los Angeles and the Boos Block, which allowed our blades to remain sharper than when using others in our testing fleet.
+This is why the two most knife-friendly models we tested were the Sonder and the Boos Block, which allowed our blades to remain sharper than when using others in our testing fleet.

 Staying in Place

-Hands down, the most stable board we tested was the Sonder; it was a hefty 10 pounds, and featured rubberized pads on both sides of the board.
-This was one of only a small handful of hardwood models to also feature rubberized pads and it proved rock-solid (and counter friendly).
+Hands down, the most stable board we tested was the Sonder; it was a hefty 10 pounds and featured rubberized pads on both sides of the board.
+This was one of only a small handful of hardwood models to also feature rubberized pads, and it proved rock-solid (and counter-friendly).
 Among plastic models, we loved the OXO, thanks to its super-grippy rubberized feet.
 While the HOMWE was decent, it just couldn't compare to the OXO.

-Durability and Longevitiy
+Durability and Longevity

+To ensure longevity, hardwood boards require good care, such as oiling them once a month.
+Thus, while models like the Boos Block and the Sonder are 2-4 times the price as many in our fleet, they will easily last that much longer.
 The Epicurean is also extremely durable and resists warping far better than most plastic options.
-The Green Chef was the most durable bamboo board we tested, making it our favorite overall bamboo model.
+The Greener Chef was the most durable bamboo board we tested, making it our favorite overall bamboo model.
 While costly, it resists slices, staining, and warping better than any other bamboo option.